pragmint/open-practices/practices/conduct-code-reviews.md

 ## Nuance

+### Get Feedback Early In The Process

+Ideally, the reviewer should engage in pair programming with the author during some or all of the development process.
+From a speed standpoint, the earlier corrective feedback is provided, the less time is wasted going down the incorrect path.
+From a review quality standpoint, this collaboration provides an opportunity to gain context, understand the rationale behind design decisions, and grasp the intricacies of the code changes, thus resulting in a more informed and insightful code review.

 ### Contextual Understanding

-Reviewers need to understand the broader context of the changes being made, including user requirements.
+All reviewers need to understand the broader context of the changes being made, including user requirements and architecture.
 Lacking this context can result in misguided feedback or approval of suboptimal solutions.
-Ideally, the reviewer should engage in pair programming with the author during the development process.
-This collaboration provides an opportunity to gain context, understand the rationale behind design decisions, and grasp the intricacies of the code changes, thus resulting in a more informed and insightful code review.

 ### Accounting for Subjectivity

 Different developers may have varying opinions on code style, architecture, and implementation details.
 It's important to recognize that some feedback may be subjective and prioritize changes that align with the project's overall objectives rather than personal preferences.
+Any subjective concerns should be codified into linting rules so they don't cloud the code review process.

 ### Managing Workload

 Code reviews can become a bottleneck if not managed effectively.
-Teams should establish clear guidelines for review turnaround times and distribute review responsibilities evenly.
+If code reviews are going to be done asynchronously, teams should establish clear guidelines for review turnaround times and distribute review responsibilities accordingly.
 It's important for the team to agree on strategies to avoid long pull requests, as these can overwhelm reviewers and lead to delays.

 ### Feedback Sensitivity